Frequently asked questions for Configuration Manager branches and licensing

 In versions 1806 and earlier, to start using on-premises MDM, you need a Microsoft Intune subscription.
 The subscription is only required to track licensing of the devices and isn't used to manage or store management information for the devices.
 All management data is stored in your organization using the on-premises Configuration Manager infrastructure.

 Starting in version 1810, an Intune connection is no longer required for new on-premises MDM deployments.
 Your organization still requires Intune licenses to use this feature.
-You can't currently remove the Intune connection from existing on-premises MDM deployments.
 For more information, see the Intune support blog post.